csheung/Practicum_File_Storage_System/readme.md

 2. Run the client application:
 `./client`

+### Tests
+To test the program, run the following commands:

+### client_test.c
+3. Test individual functions with the ctest executable:
+`./ctest`

+### test_multithreads.c
+4. Test multithreading with the thread executable:
+`./thread`

+### Commands
-3. Send commands to the server to request synchronization functions.
+5. Send commands to the server to request synchronization functions.
 Example commands:
 * GET folder/foo.txt data/localfoo.txt: Get the remote file folder/foo.txt and save it as data/localfoo.txt on the local file system
 * INFO folder/foo.txt: Retrieve information about the remote file folder/foo.txt, such as ownership, date of last modification, permissions, and size
 * MD folder/newfolder: Create a new directory folder/newfolder in the remote file system